Welcome to The JUXT Clojure Radar, 2021.

-Oz brings the power of Vega and Vega-Lite's declarative visualisation grammar seamlessly to ClojureScript.
-ClojureScript's interactive, data-driven programming approach is a great match for Vega, and Oz brings these worlds together with some additional features for composing visualisations, building dashboards and reports, and sharing visualisations instantly via GitHub gists and the Vega Editor.
+Oz brings the power of Vega and Vega-Lite's declarative visualization grammar seamlessly to ClojureScript.
+ClojureScript's interactive, data-driven programming approach is a great match for Vega, and Oz brings these worlds together with some additional features for composing visualizations, building dashboards and reports, and sharing visualizations instantly via GitHub gists and the Vega Editor.

 At JUXT we’re interested in pushing the limits of ClojureScript performance as part of building demanding applications where render speed counts.
 We’re assessing new libraries like Helix that have potential to improve on the best we can achieve today with hiccup.

 Fulcro has piqued our interest, as we think there is great potential for a graph-centric, data-driven approach for queries and mutations at all layers of the application.
 However we’re also concerned about how whole-application frameworks like Fulcro affect our ability to understand and debug the systems we build.
 We’ve yet to assess Fulcro in a real-world application.